pulp-platform/snitch_cluster/docs/ug/tutorial.md

 The simulator binaries can be invoked from any directory, just adapt the relative paths in the preceding commands accordingly, or use absolute paths.
 We refer to the working directory where the simulation is launched as the _simulation directory_.
 Within it, you will find several log files produced by the RTL simulation.

 !!! tip
-    If you don't want the simulation artifacts to pollute the root of your repository, move to the `test` folder, to use that as the simulation directory.
+    If you don't want the simulation artifacts to pollute the root of your repository, move to the `test` folder, using that as the simulation directory, so that all simulation artifacts are contained therein.

 !!! tip
     If you don't want your log files to be overriden when you run another simulation, just create separate simulation directories for every simulation whose artifacts you want to preserve, and run the simulations therein.